williamsca/bargaining-upzone/README.md

 - https://ishanbhatt42.github.io/files/paper_adu.pdf

 ## Meetings
+Leora (8/15/2023)
+- Is this a first-stage for something?
+- Try to write an abstract, research question (not just "Effect of Policy on ...")

 Leora (8/1/2023)
 - Need to know if building is happening on recently rezoning properties
 - Call up neighborhood services in Charlottesville and ask about the process of rezoning